The Red Lion Inn restaurant in Stockbridge MA is an excellent choice for fine dining in the Berkshires.

 Coffee connoisseur that I am, I further indulged in a delicious after-dinner coffee.
 Served in fine china with fresh cream and raw sugar, it was a delightful finish to our excellent culinary experience at The Red Lion Inn.

-Inside The Red Lion Inn
+Beyond Dining at The Red Lion Inn

 Before leaving, I explored the first floor of The Red Lion Inn.
 With each turn through the various rooms, I encountered beautiful surroundings.
 I can only imagine the guest rooms would be as lovely.